 - Which visuals will really resonate with them when telling your story?

 You should also carefully consider how the visuals will fit in with your brand, and the style of illustration you wish to use to get across your message.
 For instance, it could be serious, light-hearted, technical, or friendly – or any combination of those things.

 Remember, a bad visual can be just as bad as not having any visuals at all, so it’s important to get it right.

-Where to start with visual storytelling
+Where to start with a visual storytelling presentation

 Love the idea of including visual storytelling in your next presentation, but don’t know where to begin?